The blog below was recently featured on Fintech Scotland and was written by our very own Nicki Paterson who is our Global Head of Business Growth.

 Refine your EVP

-Highly skilled people in fintech can command high salaries.
+In fintech recruitment, highly skilled candidates can command high salaries.
 So, you need to differentiate your business to make it stand out.
 You need to give people a reason, more than money, to work for you.

 And no, we’re not talking pool tables and free coffee.